ANNOUNCEMENT/$5M Seed Round

 Code 10x faster.
 Review 2x quicker.
 Bugs 5x slashed.

-//Who am I and why do I care?
+//Who Am I and Why Do I Care?

 Ahmad Awais

-I've learned maybe over 30+ programming languages.
+I've learned over 30+ programming languages.
 Countless coding patterns.
 My brain has built an invisible architecture of choices and micro-decisions, the intuition of writing code that I call my coding taste.

-Build a coding agent five years ago: When Greg Brockman (co-founder OpenAI) gave me early GPT-3 access in July 2020.
+Built a coding agent five years ago: When Greg Brockman (co-founder OpenAI) gave me early GPT-3 access in July 2020.
 First thing I built: a CLI coding agent called clai.
 Three years before ChatGPT.
 A year before Copilot.

 I recorded 30 hours of content on building CLIs in 2020.
 Cut it to 10.
 Thought: who gives a shit about DX this much?
 I was wrong.
-50,000 developers took my courses.
+Over 50,000 developers took my courses.

 Developers care about how they write code.
 Deeply.